Thursday, September 23, 2021

 };

 The Point class was adjusted but the problem is also with std::vector.
-The ambiguity can easily be solved by introducing a jumper class as size argument:
+The ambiguity can easily be solved by introducing a jumper class as size argument.
+Example:

 struct Size